Conservatives block Trump's big tax breaks bill in a stunning setback

 The hard-right lawmakers are insisting on steeper spending cuts to Medicaid and the Biden-era green energy tax breaks, among other changes, before they will give their support to President Donald Trump's "beautiful" bill.
 They warn the tax cuts alone would pile onto the nation's $36 trillion debt.

 The failed vote, 16-21, stalls, for now, House Speaker Mike Johnson's push to have the package approved next week.
-But the holdout lawmakers vowed to stay all weekend to negotiate changes as the Republican president is returning to Washington from the Middle East.
+But the Budget Committee plans to reconvene Sunday to try again.
+Lawmakers vowed to negotiate into the weekend as Trump is returning to Washington from the Middle East.

 “Something needs to change or you’re not going to get my support,” said Rep. Chip Roy, R-Texas.

-Note: This story has been corrected to show the package looks to offset $5 trillion, not $5 million, in lost revenue.